vircadia/project-apollo/docs/API-Users.md

 ## GET /api/v1/user/profile

 Returns a user's profile.
+The profile returned is of the account that is making the request (token in "Authorization:" header).

 Not much information is returned and this will probably expand in the future.

-If the user making the request has  a valid account token (Header "Authorization:" contains a valid token).

 The response body is an "applicaton/json" structure that contains an array of user information.